a8jan/fujinet-config-loader/README.md

 HISIO code comes from MyPicoDos, so ATASM is needed to compile it (ATASM was added into `tools` directory).

 Prepare and build FujiNet CONFIG program as usually, inside directory `fujinet-config`, as well ensure recent FujiNet Config Tools are available in `fujinet-config-tools` directory.
-Directory `fujinet-config-loader` must be at same level as previous two.
+Directory `fujinet-config-loader` must be at the same level as previous two.

 ```sh
 make clean && make dist